Healthy Homes Assessment Pauatahanui

 Pauatahanui Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory throughout Pauatahanui and New Zealand rental houses where it’s reasonably practicable to install.
+• Underfloor and ceiling insulation is mandatory in all Pauatahanui and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and private landlords are required to ensure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.
+• Property managers and private landlords have to ensure their rental properties conform in accordance with Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenant.

-• All the boarding homes (except Kainga Ora and Community Housing Providers with registered for boarding home tenancies) must adhere to the Healthy Homes Standards regardless of the time the tenancy began.
+• All boarding homes (except Kainga Ora and registered Community Housing Provider for boarding household tenancies) must comply with the Healthy Homes Standards regardless of the date the tenancy was started.

 From 1 July 2023